Top 10 Worst Places to Live in Alberta

 Thus, if you’re looking for a safe place to live in Alberta, you might want to cross Red Deer off your list.

 Several factors contribute to Red Deer’s high crime rate, including a lack of befitting jobs, drug addiction, and a lack of opportunities for youth.

 While it’s not the safest place to live, Red Deer does have some redeeming qualities.

-It’s close to nature and has several parks and trails.
-It also has a growing arts and culture scene.
+It’s close to nature and the blessing of several parks and trails and a growing arts and culture scene are all admirable.